wahlby-lab/graph-iss/README.md

 [3] *Ke, Rongqin, et al. "In situ sequencing for RNA analysis in preserved tissue and cells."
 Nature methods 10.9 (2013): 857.*

 ### Anduril Pipeline Example Usage
-`ISS_Anduril_Pipeline_Example.scala` and `ISS_Anduril_Pipeline_3D_Example.scala` are respectively 2D and 3D Anduril decoding pipeline examples.
-For running a test example, `<GRAPH-ISS-FOLDER>` and `<DATA-FOLDER>` strings in the scala files should be replaced respectively with graph-iss and downloaded data folder local paths.
+An example of 2D Anduril decoding pipeline is availabel for testing (`ISS_Anduril_Pipeline_Example.scala`).
+For running the test example, `<GRAPH-ISS-FOLDER>` and `<DATA-FOLDER>` strings in the scala file should be replaced respectively with graph-iss and downloaded data folder local paths.

 To lunch the execution, run the command: